MicrosoftDocs/fabric-docs/docs/data-engineering/comparison-between-fabric-and-azure-synapse-spark.md

 - **Runtime**: Spark 2.4, 3.1, and 3.2 versions are not supported in Fabric.
 Fabric Spark supports Spark 3.3 with Delta 2.2 within [Runtime 1.1](runtime-1-1.md) and Spark 3.4 with Delta 2.4 within [Runtime 1.2](runtime-1-2.md).
-- **Autoscale**: In Azure Synapse Spark the pool can scale up to 200 nodes regardless of the node size.
+- **Autoscale**: In Azure Synapse Spark, the pool can scale up to 200 nodes regardless of the node size.
 In Fabric, the maximum number of nodes is subjected to node size and provisioned capacity.
 See the following example for the F64 SKU.

     | Spark pool size | Azure Synapse Spark | Fabric Spark (Custom Pool, SKU F64) |
     | -- | -- | -- |